sanjibgl/DBDevChallenge/README.md

 ## Author : Sanjib Ghoshal
 ## Build :
           1. Open the command prompt in windows machine
-          2. Go to the directory where downloded codebase of the project is stored
+          2. Go to the folder where downloded codebase of the project is stored
           3. run the following command :   gradlew build Make sure the JAVA_HOME variable is set properly in the build machine.
              Application requires Java version 1.8 .